arnavb/cpp14-project-template/README.md

     cmake --build --config CONFIGURATION .
     cmake --build --target INSTALL --config CONFIGURATION .

+For more details on configuration options and build targets, see the [documentation](https://codedocs.xyz/arnavb/cpp14-project-template/variables_and_targets.html).

 ## Running the Tests

 In order to run the tests, the option `BUILD_TESTS` needs to be set to `ON` during configuration.
 Then, invoking the tests is as simple as running:

     ctest

+## Documentation

+The documentation for this project (sample code and usage of this project) is hosted on [codedocs.xyz](https://codedocs.xyz/arnavb/cpp14-project-template/index.html).

+Documentation about build targets, CMake options, the directory structure used, and documentation are all available in the link above.

 ## License